How Credit Reference Letters Work

 Other Forms of Reassurance

-If you can’t get the credit references you need, there may be other ways to demonstrate your financial stability or get the approval you need.
+If you can’t get the credit references you need, there may be different ways to demonstrate financial stability or get the approval you need.

 - Show proof of income: Pay stubs and tax returns (possibly with a letter from your tax preparer) can document your earnings, which may translate into your ability to make payments.